-The EU data retention law by the European Union, named Data Retention Directive (DRD), was passed in 2006, and therefore, it’s considered the extrusive law for data reservation.
+In 2006, the European Union passed the Data Retention Directive (DRD), which is considered an extrusive law for data reservation.

-This law has emphasized that Internet providers retain users’ personal information such as incoming and outgoing phone numbers, IP addresses, geolocation, and other key telecom and Internet traffic data for six months to 2 years.
-Although, the people who are not accused or suspect of any crime are under the Data Retention law.
+This law emphasizes that Internet providers retain users’ personal information, such as incoming and outgoing phone numbers, IP addresses, geolocation, and other key telecom and Internet traffic data, for six months to 2 years.
+However, the people who are not accused or suspected of any crime are under the Data Retention law.

 Many countries such as Austria, Bulgaria, Denmark, Estonia, France, Italy, Latvia, Liechtenstein, Malta, the Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, Norway, and the United Kingdom have swapped the laws into national legislation.
 Also, some of the countries outside the European Union, such as Serbia and Iceland, have adopted the data retention Directives.

-Whereas, such laws to violate human rights are opposed by constitutional courts of some countries.
-Cyprus, the Czech Republic, Germany, Greece, and Romania are among the nations that are fighting against unfair Directives.
+Conversely, constitutional courts in some countries oppose laws that violate human rights.
+Cyprus, the Czech Republic, Germany, Greece, and Romania are among the nations fighting against unfair Directives.

 However, in some countries, the law was upheld after being imposed.
-Those include Romania, where the DRD was announced unconstitutional in 2009, Cyprus has also declared the data retention law unconstitutional in February 2011.
-The Bulgarian constitutional court had opposed the law, and in March 2010, Germany had also declared retention directives unconstitutional.
+Those include Romania, where the DRD was announced unconstitutional in 2009.
+Cyprus also declared the data retention law unconstitutional in February 2011.
+The Bulgarian constitutional court opposed the law, and in March 2010, Germany also declared retention directives unconstitutional.

-With the German execution of delayed adoption of DRD directive, Sweden also shows the same behavior.
-Therefore, the European Commission has handed over the Sweden case to European Court for not implementing the EU data retention law.
-Also, an NGO, the European Information Society Institute, opposes the Slovakian action of implementing EU legislation.
+With the German execution of delayed adoption of the DRD directive, Sweden also shows the same behavior.
+Therefore, the European Commission handed Sweden’s case to the European Court for not implementing the EU data retention law.
+Also, an NGO, the European Information Society Institute, opposes Slovakia’s implementation of EU legislation.

-Although the Data Retention directives have been implemented as the national law, the dispute remains.
-The conflicting directives of DRD face extreme opposition and criticism from the masses.
-The lawmakers of the European parliament argue this law to be the one violating fundamental human rights and the way towards the creation of surveillance society.
-The matter of Irish opposition to the law has been referred to the European Court of Justice (ECJ), who will also review the legality of the DRD directive.
+Although the Data Retention Directives have been implemented as national law, the dispute remains.
+The conflicting DRD directives face extreme opposition and criticism from the masses.
+The lawmakers of the European parliament argue that this law violates fundamental human rights and is the way to create a surveillance society.
+The matter of Irish opposition to the law has been referred to the European Court of Justice (ECJ), which will also review the legality of the DRD directive.

 The European Commission announces influential judgment and probable revision of the DRD directive.
 However, some of the leaked documents affirm that the Commission has intentions to portray DRD directives as an essential need for the EU.
-Also, some unnamed parties are trying to expand the DRD uses to incorporate prosecution of copyright infringement.
+Also, some unnamed parties are trying to expand the DRD’s use to incorporate the prosecution of copyright infringement.

 The EDSP has argued that data retention could be implemented in a less privacy-intrusive way, but the Commission does not determine that.
-According to EDSP, the Data Retention Directive gives an ample opportunity to the nations to decide data usage, conditions, and who can access the data.
+According to the EDSP, the Data Retention Directive gives nations ample opportunity to decide data usage, conditions, and who can access the data.

-However, the commission is compelled by the opponent to provide the evidence to demonstrate the fact that if mandatory data retention law is unavailable, the essential traffic data for the investigation of the severe crime wouldn’t be available to law enforcement.
-They are also demanding the commission to allow citizens to monitor the impacts of DRD directives on their privacy.
+However, the opponent is compelled to provide evidence to demonstrate that if the mandatory data retention law is unavailable, the essential traffic data for the investigation of severe crimes wouldn’t be available to law enforcement.
+They are also demanding the commission allow citizens to monitor the impacts of DRD directives on their privacy.

-Whereas, to stop targeted traffic data collection by DRD, European Digital Rights (EDRI), a Brussels-based NGO with organizations like EFF and AK Vorrat, are fighting against it.
+Whereas, to stop targeted traffic data collection by DRD, European Digital Rights (EDRI), a Brussels-based NGO with organizations like EFF and AK Vorrat, is fighting against it.

-But, these directives are still implemented, and it is not confirmed what changes these oppositions could compel you to incorporate into them to protect your privacy.
-So, you should be vigilant about securing your privacy and be aware of the Measures To Protect Yourself From Mandatory Data Retention.
+However, these directives are still implemented, and it is not confirmed what changes these oppositions could compel you to incorporate to protect your privacy.
+So, you should be vigilant about securing your privacy and be aware of the measures to protect yourself from Mandatory Data Retention.

 Share this article